4GeeksAcademy/javascript-beginner-exercises-tutorial/exercises/20-Random-colors-loop/README.md

 We have created a function that returns a color based on a number between 1 and 4 (for any different number, it will return the color black).

 ## :pencil: Instructions:
-Let's say that we are teachers in a 10 student classroom and we want to randomly assign ONE color, between red, yellow, blue and green, to EACH student.
+Let's say that we are teachers in a 10-student classroom.
+We want to randomly assign ONE color (red, yellow, blue or green), to EACH student.

 (only ONE color PER student)